**FASEA Standard 2: Education – is the Diploma of Financial Planning still worthwhile completing?**

 The DFP is an entry requirement to the Advanced Diploma of Financial Planning (ADFP).

-The ADFP will provide up to a FURTHER 4-6 CREDITS towards a FASEA Approved DEGREE, and TWO CREDITS towards a Grad Dip of Financial Planning (Postgraduate).
+The ADFP will provide up to a FURTHER 4-6 CREDITS towards a FASEA Approved DEGREE, and may provide CREDITS towards a Grad Dip of Financial Planning (Postgraduate).

 By completing the DFP (& ADFP) New to Industry participants (in 2019) will be able to work and earn income whilst studying, and RECEIVE CREDITS & GAIN ENTRY to a FASEA Degree.